 - SQL server skills and understanding is also crucial.

-Regarding scope, we could only suggest our readers is that since TFS is a Microsoft Product you can feel relax about it.
+Regarding scope, we could only suggest to our readers is that since TFS is a Microsoft Product, you can feel relaxed about it.
 This tool as great importance and is going to stay in the market.
 Regarding the salary of TFS professionals, we have listed down some industry PayScale details along with respective profiles –

 - Software Engineer – $74k